 When will Coronavirus travel restrictions be lifted?

 Each country’s approach to travel is changing on a case-by-case basis.
 Generally, domestic and international travel bans are being lifted once the number of coronavirus cases have plateaued or begin to decline.
 Below, we list the countries that are now planning to ease lockdown measures.

-An entry ban is in place in Sweden for tourists from countries outside of Europe, such as the US, until August 31.
-Travellers from an EU or EEA country are now allowed to enter but will need to show proof of vaccination or recovery, or a negative test result on arrival.
+An entry ban is in place in Sweden for tourists from countries outside of Europe, such as the US, until October 31.
+Travellers from an EU or EEA country are now allowed to enter but will need to show proof of vaccination, recovery, or a negative test result on arrival.

 Which countries are open for travel?